Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 variances of the error terms may increase with the value of the response.
 One can identify non-constant variances in the errors, or heteroscedasticity by plotting the residuals and see if the variance appears to be uniform.

-Heteroscedasticity can be solved either by using weighted least squares regression instead of the standard OLS or transforming either the dependent or highly skewed variables.
+Heteroscedasticity can be solved either by using weighted least squares regression  or transforming either the dependent or highly skewed variables.
 WLS assigns a weight to each data point based on the variance of its fitted value.
 Essentially, this gives small weights to data points that have higher variances, which shrinks their squared residuals.
 When the proper weights are used, this can eliminate the problem of heteroscedasticity.

+Residual plots are a useful graphical tool for identifying non-linearity as well as heteroscedasticity.
+The residuals of this plot are those of the regression fit with all predictors.

 ```python
 plt.scatter(fitted, residuals)